ulfsigvardsson/Neat-O/proj/individual_reflection.md

-#Individual reflection
+# Individual reflection

+Albin Barchéus

 I think I work well in a team.
 I know that I in some manners are not a perfect team member but I think that overall I am good for a group.
 I tend to want to take on a leading role in the group and I hope that I do a good job at it.
 I do have a pattern that I should try to change and that is to work quite little at the start of a project and then work a lot near the end.
 This usually leads to pressure being put upon myself and the rest of the group.

 This is very much depending on who I am in a group with.
 If I am with people who I know I can communicate with, who does their part and who can work well with me I gain quite a lot from working in a group.
 On the other hand if I am with people who does neither of these things it just makes me hate the entire project and feels like it is more of a chore than it has to be.
 It just demotivates me when I am with people who I don't like to work with.